 Over-the-counter drugs may not be a good choice.

 Side effects of some drugs can be especially bothersome for seniors: next-day drowsiness, confusion, constipation, dry mouth, and difficulty urinating.
 Avoid these over-the-counter sleep drugs:

 - Diphenhydramine (Benadryl Allergy, Nytol, Sominex, and generic)

 - Doxylamine (Unisom and generic)

 - Advil PM (combination of ibuprofen and diphenhydramine)

 - Tylenol PM (combination of acetaminophen and diphenhydramine)

 When to try sleeping pills.

 Consider these drugs if the sleep problems are affecting your quality of life and nothing else has helped.
 But your health-care provider should watch you carefully to make sure that the drug is helping and not causing bad side effects.

-This report is for you to use when talking with your health-care provider.
+This report is for you to use when talking with your healthcare provider.
 It is not a substitute for medical advice and treatment.
-Use of this report is at your own risk. © 2013 Consumer Reports.
+Use of this report is at your own risk. © 2017 Consumer Reports.
 Developed in cooperation with the American Geriatric Society.